eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 design.
 This means security considerations are woven into the very fabric of the wallet\'s design.
 Throughout the design process, potential vulnerabilities are identified and mitigated.
-Secure coding practices are mandated, and the architecture itself minimizes attack surfaces by compartmentalizing sensitive data and access controls.
+Secure coding practices are mandated, and the architecture itself minimises attack surfaces by compartmentalizing sensitive data and access controls.
 By prioritizing security from the outset, the EUDI wallet aims to be inherently resistant to cyberattacks and data breaches, fostering trust and user